Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 The most important things people should bring are

-A list of their drug allergies
+A list of any medication allergies

 Any written instructions from their doctor